LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 * Implement the new SDK
 * Implement the SDK’s Monitoring APIs

-_To be completed within LiveEngage by campaign manager, contact center manager, or project manager:_
+_To be completed within the Conversational Cloud by campaign manager, contact center manager, or project manager:_

 * Install the Mobile App application
 * Create new campaigns and engagements

-For an overview of campaigns in LiveEngage and their terminology, [click here](contact-center-management-campaigns-campaigns-overview.html).
+For an overview of campaigns in the Conversational Cloud and their terminology, [click here](contact-center-management-campaigns-campaigns-overview.html).

 ## 1. Planning and thought starters